crash-g/bottino/INSTRUCTIONS.md

 Similarly, all debtors without a custom amount owe an equal share of the total amount, after subtracting any debtor custom amount (see examples below).

+###### Participant alias

+For each participant you can register an arbitrary number of aliases.
+Aliases can be used to refer to a participant in expenses: for all intents and purposes, using an alias is exactly like using the participant name.

 ##### Group